 Plants are propagated in many ways whether by seed, cutting or by grafting.
-Lime trees, which cannot be propagated from cuttings, can be propagated from budding a tree or bud grafting.
+Lime trees, which can be started from hardwood cuttings, are generally propagated from budding a tree or bud grafting instead.

 Grafting a lime tree using the budding method is easy to do, once you know how.
 Let’s look at the steps to budding lime trees.

 - When to perform lime tree grafting – Lime tree grafting is best done in the early spring.
 At this time, the bark on the tree is loose enough to allow for easy separation of the bud from the mother plant and there will not be any concern of frost or premature growth of the bud while it heals.